Gtg479u/sysadmin-learning-journey/01-foundations/gt01-domain-join-and-troubleshooting.md

 - Verifying access to SYSVOL and NETLOGON is a simple but powerful way to confirm domain connectivity
 - Client-side issues are just as important to understand as server-side configuration

-## Next Steps
+## What I plan to test next

 - Add additional client machines to compare behavior
-- Test login failures by intentionally breaking DNS
+- Intentionally break DNS to better understand login failures
-- Apply Group Policy to GT01 and observe the results
+- Expand Group Policy testing across different users
-- Document login behavior and event logs on the client
+- Review Event Viewer logs to understand authentication and login behavior